thomas-barthelemy/electron-angular-boilerplate/README.md

 # Electron + AngularJS + Angular Material

+_For a TypeScript Version of the Boilerplate see the `typescript` branch_

 **Clone and run for a quick way to get started with Electron + AngularJS + AngularMaterial.**

 A basic Electron application needs just these files: